markv58/PiCamMonitor/README.md

 * triple_feed2 The camera to display in the top right panel
 * triple_feed3 The camera to display in the bottom right panel.
 Any of the 4 cams, cam1 cam2 cam3 or cam4

+After changing a parameter and saving, restart the node.

+Ater a restart, check the log for any errors.
+If you see a repeated connect disconnect, restart Polyglot to clear.

 ### If you have any issues please visit the forums for assisance.

 *I do not recommend the official Pi screen case.
 It was made wrong, the screen must be mounted upside down and requires a  configuration setting to flip the screen.
 This results in a terrible viewing angle.